TheBeeArr/beearr-tiles-and-tools/README.md

 - Any and all building files (.tbx).
 - Any and all tilesheets (.png).

 I am not responsible for any loss of data resulting from the usage of these tools.
-See license.
+[See license.txt for more information](main/license.txt)